Nazzy88/UFO-Sightings/README.md

 # UFO-Sightings
-JavaScript and DOM Manipulation, html, css
+JavaScript and DOM Manipulation, HTML5, CSS3 and D3.js

 To see the live file, use the below link: